-Derivation of default rate assumption: We analysed the available historical performance data the bank provided by sub-portfolio type and the performance of Alba 7 and Alba 8 which we rated respectively in 2015 and 2016.
+Derivation of default rate assumption: We analysed the available historical performance data the originator provided by sub-portfolio type and the performance of Alba 7, Alba 8 and Alba 9 which we rated respectively in 2015, 2016 and 2017.
 We extrapolated the default vintage data to define the cumulative default curve for each of the origination vintages.
 The following table shows the result of the historical default data analysis we performed: